treangenlab/InfA-amplicon/README.md

 # Preparation of reference fasta files
 1. HA and NA segments were downloaded from GISAID (05-25-2022 to 05-25-2024), including three strains: H5N1, H1N1 and H3N2
-2. MSA of each segment of each strain, with `mafft --auto`
+2. MSA of each segment of each strain, with `mafft --auto` (version 7.525)
-3. Variant calling with the consensus sequence as reference (including insertions)
+3. Variant calling with the consensus sequence as reference (including insertions), with Olivar (beta version)

 # Tiled amplicons designed with [Olivar](https://github.com/treangenlab/Olivar) (beta version)
  - Amplicon length ranging from 150 to 300, with annealing temperature of 60&deg;C